 Plan Your ‘Out’ For Overwhelming Situations

-Planning an ‘out’ doesn’t necessarily leaving a situation altogether.
-For example, one of my ‘outs’ when I was on this trip, was going out to the car to take a break.
+Planning an ‘out’ doesn’t necessarily mean leaving a situation altogether.
+For example, one of my outs is going out to the car to take a break.
 I would read out in the car, settle my nervous system, and then return to the social situation.
 It was a way I would pace myself, manage sensory overwhelm, and also participate in festivities.
+No one noticed I was gone and if they did, it was a passing observation.

 Know That Temporary Overwhelm Is Part of Travel